-The second Saturday of June marks the official celebration of Queen Elizabeth II birthday.
+Did you know, Queen Elizabeth II celebrates two birthdays each year?
+Whilst her actual birthday is on 21st April, the second Saturday of June marks her official birthday!
 It’s an ideal occasion on which to bake that most quintessentially English cake, the Victoria Sponge, which first became popular during the reign of Queen Victoria and is a favourite of HM The Queen, her great, great, grand-daughter.

 220g caster sugar, plus extra for dusting

 220g self-raising flour

 3 tablespoons milk